-At the time of commencement of construction activities on Tom Bradley International Terminal, and Taxilane T projects, multiple diesel emission control devices were verified by CARB for off-road use.
+At the time of commencement of construction activities on the Tom Bradley International Terminal renovation - East Aprons, Taxiway T Phase 1, WAMA, and Qantas Hangar projects, multiple diesel emission control devices were verified by CARB for off-road use.
 CARB assigns a designation to each diesel emission control device as a function of its effectiveness in reducing diesel particulate matter (PM) emissions.
 This is referred to as the "Verification Level" of the device; CARB currently recognizes three verification levels, as follows:

-- Level 1 greater than or equal to 25% reduction of diesel PM; - Level 2 greater than or equal to 50% reduction in diesel PM;

-Level 3 - greater than or equal to 85% reduction in diesel PM.
+- Level 1 greater than or equal to 25% reduction of diesel PM; - Level 2 greater than or equal to 50% reduction in diesel PM; - Level 3 greater than or equal to 85% reduction in diesel PM.